ianp/lein-vimclojure/README.md

 ## Works with the latest vimclojure

-This release is compatible with clojure 1.2 and vimclojure 2.2.0.
+This release is compatible with Clojure 1.3 and VimClojure 2.3.0.

 ## Installation

 Make sure `:dev-dependencies` in your project.clj contains the following:

-	[org.clojars.autre/lein-vimclojure "1.0.0"]
+	[org.clojars.autre/lein-vimclojure "1.1.0"]

 ## Running